-The role of the Regulatory Reform Committee, as set out in Standing Orders Nos.
-141 and 142, is to examine and report on:
+When operating, the role of the Regulatory Reform Committee was to examine and report on:

 - Draft Legislative Reform Orders (LROs), laid before the House under the Legislative and Regulatory Reform Act 2006;